-- Most formulations are nonsense. (including statements by Brandon Carter, Barrows & Tippler). - Does not make sense without String Theory (or better) or Eternal Inflation (or equivalent). - Solution Is an inevitable consequence of String Theory.
+- Most formulations are nonsense. (including statements by Brandon Carter, Barrows & Tippler). - Does not make sense without String Theory (or better) or Eternal Inflation (or equivalent). - Q Is an inevitable consequence of String Theory.

-- Most formulations are nonsense. (including statements by Brandon Carter, Barrows & Tippler). - Does not make sense without String Theory (or better) or Eternal Inflation (or equivalent). - Solution Is an inevitable consequence of String Theory. - Until 2000, almost no papers relate String Theory and the Anthropic principle.
+- Most formulations are nonsense. (including statements by Brandon Carter, Barrows & Tippler). - Does not make sense without String Theory (or better) or Eternal Inflation (or equivalent). - Q Is an inevitable consequence of String Theory. - Incredibly, the papers relating String Theory and the Anthropic principle during last century can be counted on the fingers of one hand.